Youth Empowerment Services (YES)

 Behavioral and Emotional Support and Training (BEST) 2.0

-Operated by AACC’s Teach Institute & Parenting Center, BEST 2.0 is an early childhood program that provides behavioral intervention and parental support for families with children who are aged from birth to five years old.
-This program focuses on the impact of incarceration, community and intergenerational trauma using both in-home and virtual sessions with a behavioral specialist.
-BEST 2.0 offers group community sessions with partners like The Judy Center and Anne Arundel County Public Libraries, as well as parenting certificate programs where families receive one-on-one assistance, support and coaching.
-In addition, BEST just launched a new Teen Parent program with our partners at the West County Family Support Center.
+Operated by AACC’s Teach Institute & Parenting Center, BEST 2.0 is an early childhood initiative that provides behavioral intervention and parental support for families with children aged from birth to five years old.
+The program is designed to address behavioral challenges in young children so they, and their families, gain the tools and skills needed to enter kindergarten ready to learn and to support ongoing success in school.
+Services include in-person and virtual sessions with a parent educator, as well as group community sessions with partners such as The Judy Center and the Anne Arundel County Public Library.
+In addition, the program offers a Teen Parent program in partnership with Anne Arundel County Public Schools, the West County Family Support Center, and the Annapolis Family Support Center.
+This Teen Parent program focuses on parent-child interaction, development-centered parenting and family well-being.

 For more information on the BEST program, contact: